Fire by Nite

-Fire by Nite was a Christian variety show produced by Willie George Ministries and Church on the Move in Tulsa, Oklahoma.
+Fire by Nite was a Christian variety show produced by Willie George Ministries in Tulsa, Oklahoma.
 FBN was hosted by Blaine Bartel for most of its production and marketed primarily to Christian youth.
 Episodes typically centered on a relevant theme intermixed with comedic skits, interviews with popular Christian musicians, musical performances, and light evangelism.

 Production history

 Production for Fire By Nite was partially funded by a subscription program - for a monthly or yearly fee, viewers could have episodes delivered to them in the mail on VHS and Betamax.

 Original Format and evolution (1986–1992)

 Originally, Fire By Nite was not filmed in front of a live studio audience.
 From the first episode, featuring Carman, in 1986, to episode #47, the end of FBN's fourth year, Fire by Nite segments were prerecorded in the Willie George Ministries television studio in Tulsa, Oklahoma.
 The show followed a Saturday Night Live-style variety format, and each episode opened in a similar fashion, with a cast member saying "Almost live on videotape, it's Fire By Nite."
 At first all musical guests performed their songs live, but FBN later began producing music videos for their guests.

 A typical episode followed this pattern: